ccollier64/Research/README.md

 # Research I and II
-This is the repository for all of my research for satellite data visualization
+This is the repository for all of my research for satellite data visualization.